DenJens/Hangfire.Documentation/background-processing/tracking-progress.rst

 Using server push with SignalR
 -------------------------------

 Why do we need to poll our server?
 It can say when the snippet becomes highlighted itself.
-And `SignalR <http://signalr.net>`_, an awesome library to perform server push, will help us.
-If you don't know about this library, look at it, and you'll love it.
+And `SignalR <http://signalr.net>`_, an awesome library that can perform server push, will help us.
+If you do not know about this library, look at it, and you will love it.
 Really.

-I don't want to include all the code snippets here (you can look at the sources of this sample).
-I'll show you only the two changes that you need, and they are incredibly simple.
+I do not want to include all the code snippets here (you can look at the sources of this sample).
+I will show you only the two changes that you need, and they are incredibly simple.

 First, you need to add a hub: